chembl/FPSim2/README.md

 # FPSim2: Simple package for fast molecular similarity searches

-FPSim2 is designed to run fast compound similarity searches with huge datasets and to be easily integrated with any Python web framework in order to expose similarity search services.
-FPSim2 excels using high search thresholds (>=0.7).
+FPSim2 is designed to run fast compound similarity searches with big datasets and to be easily integrated with any Python web framework in order to expose similarity search services.
+FPSim2 works better using high search thresholds (>=0.7).

 Implementing:

-- Using fast population count algorithm(builtin-popcnt-unrolled) from https://github.com/WojciechMula/sse-popcount.
+- Using fast population count algorithm(builtin-popcnt-unrolled) using SIMD instructions from https://github.com/WojciechMula/sse-popcount.
 - Bounds for sublinear speedups from https://pubs.acs.org/doi/abs/10.1021/ci600358f
 - A compressed file format with optimised read speed based in [PyTables](https://www.pytables.org/) and [BLOSC](http://www.blosc.org/pages/blosc-in-depth/).